-- 9) Compiles all Bike Committee documents for fast and convenient sharing. - 10) Completes tasks to assist the Chair positions. - 11) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting. - I) Duties of the Project Manager (1): - 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - Maintain a list of currently active projects, including location, proposed project, estimated budget and key University and vendor contacts on the project. - 3) Ensure that current projects stay on schedule and are completed during the scheduled University breaks. - 4) Photograph each project before and after completion. - 5) Upon project completion, coordinate the final budget, project specs, and time to completion to be placed in the historical project costs in conjunction with the treasurer. - 6) Conducts general field work: - a) Rack counts - b) Air pump inspection - 7) Works with CSOs on bike abatement and quarterly bike auctions - 8) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting - 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - 2) Assumes all previous treasurer duties. - 3) Maintains accurate and current balance sheets for AS-Funded and State-Funded A.S.
-Bike Committee accounts at both AS Main and Facilities Management. - 4) Maintains historical project costs, both estimated and actual. - 5) Develops annual budget with the Chair to submit each year. - Conducts product research (for things such as new bike lights, t-shirts, bike pump maintenance items). - 7) Places all orders. - 8) Creates funding requests. - 9) Meets with representatives from finance to understand budget. - 10) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting.
+I) Duties of the Project Manager (1):

+- 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - 2) Maintain a list of currently active projects, including location, proposed project, estimated budget and key University and vendor contacts on the project. - 3) Ensure that current projects stay on schedule and are completed during the scheduled University breaks. - 4) Photograph each project before and after completion. - 5) Upon project completion, coordinate the final budget, project specs, and time to completion to be placed in the historical project costs in conjunction with the treasurer. - 6) Conducts general field work: - a) Rack counts - b) Air pump inspection

+- 7) Works with CSOs on bike abatement and quarterly bike auctions - 8) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting

+J) Duties of the Finance Manager (1):

+- 1) Hold a minimum of one (1) weekly office hour in the Bike Committee office. - 2) Assumes all previous treasurer duties. - 3) Maintains accurate and current balance sheets for AS-Funded and State-Funded A.S.
+Bike Committee accounts at both AS Main and Facilities Management. - 4) Maintains historical project costs, both estimated and actual. - 5) Develops annual budget with the Chair to submit each year. - 6) Conducts product research (for things such as new bike lights, t-shirts, bike pump maintenance items). - 7) Places all orders. - 8) Creates funding requests. - 9) Meets with representatives from finance to understand budget. - 10) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting.